-After acupuncture, is your symptoms worse?
+Is your symptoms worse after acupuncture?
 Do you feel worse pain after acupuncture?
-Do you have flu like symptoms after acupuncture?
+Do you have flu like detox symptoms after acupuncture?

 Immediate Reactions After Acupuncture (the first 24-48 hours)